What is SonarQube?

 1- You want fast support.

-2- You want to skip all headache with 3rd party plugins after each update.
+2- You want to skip all headache of 3rd party plugins might not compatible with all new updates.

 3- You can easily afford it!
 (Yes help the developers)